MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## What tools to use to deploy Office 365 ProPlus
 There is no special guidance about what tools you can use to deploy Office 365 ProPlus in GCC High or DoD environments.

+> [!NOTE]
+> Currently we recommend that you don't allow your users to install Office 365 ProPlus for themselves from the Office 365 portal.
+By deploying Office 365 ProPlus to your users, you can ensure that users receive the Semi-Annual Channel (Targeted) version.
+To prevent users from installing from the Office 365 portal, sign in to the Office 365 admin center and go to **Settings** > **Services & add-ins** > **Office software download settings** and make sure all the toggles are set to the Off position.

 To deploy Office 365 ProPlus, you can use the Office Deployment Tool along with a configuration.xml file.
 The Office Deployment Tool is a command line tool, so it can be used with scripts or batch files.
 The configuration.xml file contains the settings for the installation.
 For example, where to install Office 365 ProPlus from, whether to install the 32-bit or 64-bit version, which languages to install, and where Office 365 ProPlus should connect to get updates.
 For more information about the Office Deployment Tool and the configuration.xml file, see [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).